-Available-for-sale financial assets are non-derivative financial assets that are not classified in any of the previous categories.
+Available-for-sale financial assets are non-derivative financial assets, including properties pending sale associated with non-performing mortgages, that are not classified in any of the previous categories.
 Such assets are recognised initially at fair value plus any directly attributable transaction cost.
 Equities are subsequently carried at fair value.
 Residential properties available-for-sale are subsequently carried at the lower of carrying value and the estimated fair value less costs to sell and other available for sale financial assets are carried at fair value.
-Gains and losses arising from changes in the fair value of the financial assets available for sale are included in the statement of comprehensive income in the period in which they arise.
-When securities classified as available for sale are sold or impaired, the accumulated fair value adjustments recognised in other comprehensive income are included in the statement of income.
+Gains and losses arising from changes in the fair value of the financial assets available for sale are included in the consolidated statement of comprehensive income in the period in which they arise.
+When assets classified as available for sale are sold or impaired, the accumulated fair value adjustments recognised in other comprehensive income are included in the consolidated in the consolidated statement of income.

-All other financial assets (including fixed income securities classified as loans and receivables) are recognised initially on the trade date at which the Company becomes a party to the contractual provisions of the instrument.
-Balances pending settlement as a result of sales and purchases are reflected on the statement of financial position as receivable for investments sold and payable for investments purchased.
+All other financial assets (including fixed income securities classified as loans and receivables) are recognised initially on the trade date at which the Group becomes a party to the contractual provisions of the instrument.
+Balances pending settlement as a result of sales and purchases are reflected on the consolidated statement of financial position as receivable for investments sold and payable for investments purchased.